-- Journey to our Lake View Great Camp to continue the exploration.
-Here, exhibits, a nightly cooking demo and trivia delight the palate!
-All in spacious seating that for over 50 years, the hand-crafted nature of our Old World food preparation has necessitated, limiting our dining to 50 guests.
+- Let Executive Chef Cathy Hohmeyer guide your journey as she gives demos, trivia, and insight into each course and the history behind it.
+All in spacious seating that for over 50 years the hand-crafted nature of our Old World food preparation has necessitated limiting our dining to 50 guests.

 The Five Eras of Adirondack Food

 Native American Era

 The first peoples in the Adirondack region eventually formed the 6 Nations of the Iroquois Confederacy.
 Today in the Adirondacks this includes the Akwesasne, founded by the Mohawks.
 The Mohawks, or Kanien'kehá:ka (“People of the Flint”), were the easternmost people of the Confederacy.
 Their reverence of nature and the land established ancient sustainable food practices such as the cultivation of the "3 Sisters.”